microsoft/PowerPlatformConnectors/independent-publisher-connectors/NASA Image and Video Library/Readme.md

 ## Known Issues and Limitations
 There is an hourly rate limit of 1,000 requests per hour.
 If you exceed this limit, your key will be blocked for an hour.

-You do not need to authenticate in order to explore the NASA data.
-However, if you will be intensively using the APIs to, say, support a mobile application, then you should sign up for a NASA developer key.